qwc-services/qwc-map-viewer/README.md

 qwc-data-service container)

 Set the `QWC2_PATH` environment variable to your QWC2 files path.

 Set the `QWC2_CONFIG` environment variable to your QWC2 `config.json` path if it is not located in `$QWC2_PATH`.

+Optionally:
+ * Set the `PERMALINK_SERVICE_URL` environment variable to the QWC permalink service URL.
+ * Set the `ELEVATION_SERVICE_URL` environment variable to the QWC elevation service URL.
+ * Set the `MAPINFO_SERVICE_URL` environment variable to the QWC map info service URL.
+ * Set the `DOCUMENT_SERVICE_URL` environment variable to the QWC document service URL.
+ * Set the `SEARCH_SERVICE_URL` environment variable to the QWC search service URL.
+ * Set the `AUTH_SERVICE_URL` environment variable to the QWC auth service URL.
+ * Set the `INFO_SERVICE_URL` environment variable to the QWC feature info proxy service URL.
+ * Set the `LEGEND_SERVICE_URL` environment variable to the QWC legend graphics proxy service URL.
+ * Set the `PRINT_SERVICE_URL` environment variable to the QWC print proxy service URL.

 Base URL: